1nonlyxtian/b-lists/README.md

 B-Lists is a stylesheet that is designed to make beautiful lists easier.
 B-Lists is both easy-to-learn and easy-to-use.

 ## Features
-* NEW: now with hover effects
+* NEW: now with hover effects on the left border
 * 15 color schemes to choose from
 * 3 different list item sizes
 * added custom column grid support